 The platform adopts social media platforms like Twitter, YouTube as well as Instagram for promoting their items.
 Being a Business to Consumer model firm, it offers its users the freedom to select their sellers and items from an extensive assortment of options.

 With the customers getting increasingly reliant on online shopping and the convenience it provides, the online retail sector has a promising scope for further expansion in the future with Flipkart seeking full advantage of this shift in their sector’s favor.

 One of the principal USP of this platform is its pricing.
 The platform is known for offering branded products at more or less economical prices.
 Aside from this factor, users are also offered intriguing perks and discounts.
 A couple of its additional benefits include its cash on delivery (COD) feature, its refund policy as well as its customer service.

 The platform facilitates a massive category of products ranging from everyday appliances to high-end beauty items.
 This has made the shopping experience pretty convenient and flawless for its customers.
 There are also items that have been allotted the Flipkart Assured product badge.
 This implies that they are assessed and double-checked to ensure better safety as well as quality.

 From 2009, Flipkart set up more centers in Mumbai and Delhi aside from their center in Bangalore.
-The platform initiated its acquisition binge from 2014 when it purchased Myntra for an amount of $400 million.
+The platform initiated its acquisition binge in 2014 when it purchased Myntra for an amount of $400 million.
 Later in 2016, the platform set off to purchase the fashion website Jabong for $70 million.
 In 2017, the company purchased the payment website PhonePe as well as the e-commerce corporation eBay.